-Our library opened on July 1, 1904 as a public library.
-The founders were Mrs. Bruce Wells, Mrs. Henry Buck, Mrs. Louise May and Mrs. Clarence Calkens.
-They were given a room for the library in Town Hall on Main Street.
+We opened on July 1, 1904 as a public library.
+Our founders, Mrs. Bruce Wells, Mrs. Henry Buck, Mrs. Louise May and Mrs. Clarence Calkens, were given a room for the library in the Stevensville Town Hall on Main Street.
 The Reading Room Society paid for a librarian, books, and magazines from their own funds.
-In 1911 the Town of Stevensville started to support the library and in 1914 the holdings were officially made Town property.
+Then in 1911, the Town of Stevensville started to support the library and in 1914, the holdings were officially made Town property.

-The North Valley Public Library is your guide to information and community.
-Whether you're researching Montana history, reading for fun, exploring the internet or meeting up with friends, our friendly staff is ready to help you navigate the 21st century.
+The North Valley Public Library is your guide to information and the community.
+Whether you're researching Montana history, reading for fun, exploring the internet, or meeting up with friends, our friendly staff is ready to help you navigate the 21st century.

 History of the Rasmussen Building